 The results show a significant improvement in visual information processing speed, learning speed, and memory consolidation.
 The authors also observed a reduction in anxiety status for the group taking bacopa compared to the placebo (Stough 2008).

 Memory and learning capacities in students

-Participant test results at the beginning and end of the study show improved visual information processing speed, attention, and working memory for the group that took the bacopa extract (Kumar 2016).
+Participant test results at the beginning and end of the study showed improved visual information processing speed, attention, and working memory for the group that took the bacopa extract (Kumar 2016).

 Reducing stress & anxiety

 After taking Bacopa, work function, reaction time, feeling calm (less stress), and mood (less anxiety) were improved for both determinations 1 and 2 hours later.
 Stress was assessed by cortisol levels in saliva.
-This study confirms the adaptogenic and nootropic properties of bacopa also in the short term (Benson, 2013 and Downey, 2013).
+This study also confirms bacopa's adaptogenic and nootropic properties in the short term (Benson, 2013 and Downey, 2013).

 Behaviour and attention in children and teenagers

-The clinical diagnosis of attention deficit hyperactivity disorder (ADHD) and the use of medication for its treatment have increased in recent years to become the most common disorder in children and adolescents.
+The clinical diagnosis of attention deficit hyperactivity disorder (ADHD) and medication use for its treatment have increased in recent years to become the most common disorder in children and adolescents.

 In recent years, clinical trials have shown that bacopa improves memory, attention and mood.
-It is, therefore an interesting avenue to help these children.
+It is, therefore, an interesting avenue to help these children.
 In an open study, 31 children aged 6 to 12 years with ADHD were given a dose of 225 mg per day of standardised Bacopa extract for six months.
-The treatment was well tolerated by the children, and no side effects occurred (Dave, 2014).
+The children well tolerated the treatment, and no side effects occurred (Dave, 2014).